-Repurchase and reverse repurchase transactions are carried out through the repurchase (RP) facility and the reverse repurchase (RRP) facility of the BSP.
-In a repurchase or repo transaction, the BSP buys government securities from a bank with a commitment to sell it back at a specified future date at a predetermined rate.
-The BSP’s payment to the bank increases the latter’s reserve balances and has an expansionary effect on liquidity.
-Conversely, in a reverse repo, the BSP acts as the seller of government securities and the bank’s payment has a contractionary effect on liquidity.
-RP and RRP transactions have maturities ranging from overnight as well as two weeks to one month.
+Repurchase and reverse repurchase transactions are carried out through the reverse repurchase (RRP) facility and the repurchase (RP) facility of the BSP.
+In a repurchase or repo transaction, the BSP buys government securities (GS) from a bank with a commitment to sell it back at a specified future date at a predetermined rate.
+The BSP’s payment to the bank for the GS increases the latter’s reserve balances and has an expansionary effect on liquidity.
+Conversely, in a reverse repo, the BSP acts as the seller of GS and the bank’s payment to the BSP has a contractionary effect on liquidity.
+RP and RRP transactions have maturities ranging from overnight up to two weeks to one month.
 The interest rates for the overnight RRP and RP facilities signal the monetary policy stance and serve as the BSP’s primary monetary policy instruments.

 Outright transactions refer to the direct purchase/sale by the BSP of its holdings of government securities from/to banking institutions.
 In an outright transaction, the parties do not commit to reverse the transaction in the future, creating a more permanent effect on money supply.
 The transactions are conducted using the BSP’s holdings of government securities.
-When the BSP buys securities, it pays for them by directly crediting its counterparty’s Demand Deposit Account with the BSP.
+When the BSP buys securities, it pays for them by directly crediting its counterparty’s demand deposit account (DDA) with the BSP.
 The transaction thus increases the buyer’s holdings of central bank reserves and expands the money supply.
-Conversely, when the BSP sells securities, the buyer’s payment (made by direct debit against his Demand Deposit Account with the BSP) causes the money supply to contract.
+Conversely, when the BSP sells securities, the buyer’s payment (made by direct debit against his DDA with the BSP) causes the money supply to contract.